toful/Compiler/README.md

 Statements can be such **arithmetic expressions**:

 They are formed by int, float or string literals, identifiers, arithmetic expressions between parenthesis, and the string concatenation operator (+) and the other arithmetic operators (+ , - , * , / , mod, ** , sqrt ) applied over other arithmetic expressions.
+The sqrt function is not suported by the compiler mode.

     i * (x + i) - i / 4.0
     17 + (3 * 1.0)